 2. Good for your Eyes

 Passion fruit is indeed one of the best foods that is beneficial for the eyes.
-Its high antioxidants protect eyes from free radical damage.
+Its high antioxidants protect the eyes from free radical damage.
 The beta-carotene present in passion fruit improves eye health.
 It is known to sharpen your vision in the darkness.

 3. Boosts Immunity